 The adolescents at Aspiro are struggling with various difficulties that may have led them to school failure, difficulty with interpersonal relationships, low self-esteem, anxiety, depression and more.
-At Aspiro, your adolescent will learn how to problem solve, manage and assess risk, face and conquer fears, connect with others on an emotional level, as well as drive his or her own motivation while gaining wilderness leadership skills and building self-efficacy.
+At Aspiro, your adolescent will learn how to problem-solve, manage and assess risk, face and conquer fears, connect with others on an emotional level, as well as drive his or her own motivation while gaining wilderness leadership skills and building self-efficacy.

 The young adults at Aspiro often are struggling with anxiety or depression, difficulty obtaining or maintaining a job or attending college, and some are still finishing high school.
 They often have experienced relationship failures and are not sure of what direction to go in adulthood.
-Your young adult will learn self-advocacy and how to develop independence and success through creating goals and gaining the confidence to reach them.
-In the young adult program, the students often have found they are off-track, and are now ready to develop purpose and intention for planning their adult life.
+Your young adult will learn self-advocacy and how to develop independence and success by creating goals and gaining the confidence to reach them.
+In the young adult program, the students often have found they are off-track and are now ready to develop purpose and intention for planning their adult life.

 This list is not meant to be comprehensive, only an example of some of the concerns our highly skilled team has resources to treat in a clinically sophisticated manner.

 - Drug Abuse